mathworks/Expo-2023-Whats-New-for-Managing-Testing-and-Building-your-MATLAB-Code/README.md

 To get started with the workshop, click on the "Open in MATLAB Online" badge.

 The badge automatically:
-* navigate you to MATLB Online
+* navigate you to MATLAB Online
 * clone the workshop material to your MATLAB Online account
 * open the workshop project
 * open the WorkshopGuide.mlx file